EzheZhezhe/Jupyter_refactoring/blog_post/draft_blog_post.md

 3. variables ---> proper names (show bad examples, good examples and the best ones)

-4. do not repeat yourself
+4. do not repeat yourself ----> package code in fucntions or even classes and